LN-Zap/bitcoin-blended-fee-estimator/README.md

 - `CACHE_STDTTL`: Overrides `cache.stdTTL`.
 - `CACHE_CHECKPERIOD`: Overrides `cache.checkperiod`.

-For example, to run the server on port 4000 and connect to a local mempool.space instance, you can start the server like this:
+For example, to run the server on port 4000 and connect to a local Mempool instance, you can start the server like this:

 ```bash
 PORT=4000 MEMPOOL_HOSTNAME=localhost npm start